PanGalacticTech/project_template/[2]system_optioneering.md

 |"          |     "                         | Voltage sense IC            | | 2 | Cant find suitable option, open for reccomendations, could be used for both 12v and 5v bus|
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Circuit Design Optioneering
+### Circuit Design & Hardware Optioneering [Hardware]
-_Exploration of circuit elements that might be used to meet design objectives_
+_Exploration of circuit elements & Hardware that might be used to meet design objectives_

 #### Overvoltage Protection of 5v USB Bus ***[HL.13]***